FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ```commandline
 python setup.py develop
 ```
-The development mode installs the package in a way that changes to the source code of the package, which resides in `boston_housing/src/boston_housing`, will be available without installing the package again.
+The development mode installs the package in the conda environment by linking to the source code which resides in `boston_housing/src/boston_housing`.
+By doing so all your changes to the code will be directly available without any need to reinstall the package again.

 Let's start JupyterLab with `jupyter lab` from the root of your new project where `setup.py` resides.
 To keep everything tight and clean, we start by creating a new folder `notebooks` using the file browser in the left sidebar.
 Within this empty folder we create a new notebook using the launcher and rename it to `housing_model`.
 Within the notebook we can now directly test our package by typing:
 ```python